mhpaler/ets/docs/js-client-quickstart.md

 }
 ```

-In addition, for the [target URI](./key-concepts.md#target), we could use the Etherscan link above.
-However, for the purposes of this demo, we'll use a Blink for the NFT URI.
+In addition, for the [Target](./key-concepts.md#target), we have used the Etherscan link above.
+However, for the purposes of this demo, we used a Blink for the NFT URI.

 If you are unfamiliar with [Blinks](https://w3c-ccg.github.io/blockchain-links/), they are a W3C RFC URI schema for blockchain based data.
 Blinks provide ETS a standardized way to know about the blockchain targets being tagged, especially during the indexing process.